UBIC-repo/Whitepaper/README.md

 | UMC	 | Monaco	                 | 52,560	 | No registration possible yet |
 | ULI	 | Liechtenstein	         | 52,560	 | No registration possible yet |

+# Consensus
+With UBIC there are no miners, instead blocks are validated by delegates.
+The genesis contains 8 centrally controlled delegates that will support the network in it's early stage.
+As time goes by new delegates will be added and the genesis delegates will be removed making UBIC truely decentralized.
+The addition and removal of delegate is regulated through a voting mechanism in which only delegates are allowed to vote.
+Delegates will be people, companies, nonprofit organizations or any entity capable of running a node and willing to support this project.
+They will be designated by the community and later be voted by the other delegates.
+Should a delegate misbehave other delegates are encourage to revoke it's priviledge by doing an unvote.

 # The E-Passport
 Electronic passports also sometimes known as biometric passports have already been introduced in many countries over the last decade.